LTX-Code/LTX/README.md

-# PyTorch Implementation of Learning to Explain: A Model-Agnostic Framework for Explaining Black Box Models
+# PyTorch Implementation of [Learning to Explain: A Model-Agnostic Framework for Explaining Black Box Models](https://arxiv.org/abs/2310.16584) [ICDM 2023]

 We present Learning to Explain (LTX), a model-agnostic framework designed for providing post-hoc explanations for vision models.
 The LTX framework introduces an ``explainer'' model that generates explanation maps, highlighting the crucial regions that justify the predictions made by the model being explained.
 To train the explainer, we employ a two-stage process consisting of initial pretraining followed by per-instance finetuning.
 During both stages of training, we utilize a unique configuration where we compare the explained model's prediction for a masked input with its original prediction for the unmasked input.
 This approach enables the use of a novel counterfactual objective, which aims to anticipate the model's output using masked versions of the input image.
 Importantly, the LTX framework is not restricted to a specific model architecture and can provide explanations for both Transformer-based and convolutional models.
 Through our evaluations, we demonstrate that LTX significantly outperforms the current state-of-the-art in explainability across various metrics.